deckarep/golang-set/README.md

 The missing `generic` set collection for the Go language.
 Until Go has sets built-in...use this.

+## Psst
+* Hi there, 👋!
+Do you use or have interest in the [Zig programming language](https://ziglang.org/) created by Andrew Kelley?
+If so, the golang-set project has a new sibling project: [ziglang-set](https://github.com/deckarep/ziglang-set)!
+Come check it out!

 ## Update 3/5/2023
 * Packaged version: `2.2.0` release includes a refactor to minimize pointer indirection, better method documentation standards and a few constructor convenience methods to increase ergonomics when appending items `Append` or creating a new set from an exist `Map`.
 * supports `new generic` syntax